vzverv/test_bca/readme.md

 I like to keep the entry point clean, so I moved routes to a dedicated file in config

+#Router
+To simplify the code and because it is a test routes do not support uris like 'api/v1/client/{1}', all parameters should be send as regular query parameters

 #Controllers
 I use invokable controllers - they have only one function: link request, business logic and response.
 Each controller has only one responsibility.

+#DTO
+DTO allows us decouple database structure from the response.
+Should we change any parameters in payload it will be done easily in DTO without touching db schema.

 #Persistence layer